 The Black Rabbit was started in 2006 by designer Lindsay Marsden who trained in knitwear at the Royal College of Art.

-Knitted lambswool toys and gifts in beautiful stripes are complimented by greetings cards and prints featuring Lindsay’s original illustrations.
+Knitted lambswool gifts in beautiful colours are complimented by greetings cards and prints featuring Lindsay’s original illustrations.
 Our products designed and made to your order in little studio by the sea just outside Margate, Kent in England.

 Please contact us if you have any questions about The Black Rabbit products or for wholesale & stockist enquiries.
 There are over 100 UK stockists as well as some in Europe, Japan and North America so there may be one near you.
 Please see the blog for details of events and sales, where you can sign up for the mailing list.